jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 }
 ```

-`DocumentClient` will allow you to perform actions against your DynamoDB tables.
-The AWS documentation for DocumentClient can be found [here](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html).
+[`AWS.DynamoDB.DocumentClient()`](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html) creates an object that allows you to perform actions against your DynamoDB tables.

 Now you're ready to write your handler method.
-Since you’re handling both GET and POST requests in one handler, a simple `switch` statement based on the HTTP method should do the trick:
+Since you’re handling both `GET` and `POST` requests in one handler, a simple `switch` statement based on the HTTP method should do the trick:

 ```js
 // ...